 - Accumulator Universal Life: The Accumulator policy accumulates cash value that you can use to supplement your retirement income if needed.
 Minimum benefits start at $100,000.
 The Accumulator product is for people who want to use the cash value to supplement their retirement or cover other expenses, like their children’s college education.

 AAA accident Insurance

 AAA life insurance offers accidental death insurance policies.
-If you have an accident, this insurance will help pay for your hospital stay and other costs.
+This insurance will help pay for your hospital stay and other costs if you have an accident.
 You don’t need a medical exam or answer any medical questions to get this coverage.
 It starts right away.
 Only available to AAA members.
 The policies provide a daily benefit to help cover hospitalization, emergency room visits, and recuperation if you’re injured in an accident.